Distemonanthus: Distribution

-Tree grows in the high forest of West and Central Africa.
-Occurs in Gabon, Central African Republic, Nigeria, Ghana, Cameroon.
+The tree grows in the high forest of West and Central Africa.
+It occurs in Gabon, Central African Republic, Nigeria, Ghana, Cameroon.
 In Gabon, it is known as Movingui.

 Uses

 Parts of the root is used as a chewing stick for dental hygiene in parts of Nigeria.
 Bark extracts are used to treat incidents of diarrhea by traditional health practitioners.
 Used also for decorative veneers and joinery.